Kin The Know

 • Sleep apnoea

-Women who have PCOS are also at a higher risk of developing other health issues, including:
+Women who have PCOS are also at a higher risk of developing other health issues, including high cholesterol and sexual health issues.

 Your doctor may ask you to have a blood test or an ultrasound to determine whether or not you have PCOS.